openhab/openhabian/docs/openhabian.md

 > openHABian usage on a custom system should be safe.
 > Some routines might not work for you, however.
 > Please be cautious and have a close look at the console output for errors.
-> Should you run into errors, consult the [debug guide](#docs/openhabian-DEBUG.md).
+> Should you run into errors, consult the [debug guide](#openhabian-DEBUG.md).

 ### `openhabian.conf`
 You can actually set a number of parameters before you try installing from SD card for the first time.
-You can also try with a different set of parameters if your initial attempt fails.
+You can also try with a different set of parameters if your initial attempt fails:

 - Flash the system image to your micro SD card as described, do not remove the SD card yet
 - Access the first SD card partition using the file explorer.
 It's a vfat (Windows) filesystem.